avalancheau/marionette-dialogregion/README.md

 marionette-dialogregion
 =======================

-Custom Marionette region setup for dialogs/lightboxes, using the jquery-colorbox lightbox library.
+Custom Marionette region setup for dialogs/lightboxes, using the magnific-popup lightbox library.

-Largely based on Brian Mann's [Building Dialogs with Custom Regions](http://www.backbonerails.com/screencasts/building-dialogs-with-custom-regions) screencast, with a few extra options to make the dialogs un-closeable and to work around issues opening consecutive dialogs with Colorbox.
+Largely based on Brian Mann's [Building Dialogs with Custom Regions](http://www.backbonerails.com/screencasts/building-dialogs-with-custom-regions) screencast, with a few extra options to make the dialogs un-closeable and to work around issues opening consecutive dialogs.

 Usage
 -----